Fujifilm X-H1 vs Sony A5000

-The X-H1 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A5000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A5000 was succeeded by the Sony A5100.
+Both the X-H1 and the A5000 have been discontinued, but can regularly be found used on ebay.
+The A5000 was replaced by the Sony A5100, while the X-H1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Is the Fujifilm X-H1 better than the Sony A5000 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.